macrat/ayd/README.md

 2. Status of the record that `HEALTHY`, `FAILURE`, `ABORTED`, or `UNKNOWN`.

-   * HEALTHY means service seems working well.
+   * `HEALTHY` means service seems working well.
-   * FAILURE means service seems failure or stopped.
+   * `FAILURE` means service seems failure or stopped.
-   * ABORTED means Ayd terminated during status checking.
+   * `ABORTED` means Ayd terminated during status checking.
 For example, this reported when terminated Ayd with Ctrl-C.
-   * UNKNOWN means Ayd is failed to status checking.
+   * `UNKNOWN` means Ayd is failed to status checking.
 For example, not found test script, failed to resolve service name, etc.

 3. Latency of the service in milliseconds.

+   Some probes like [ping:](#ping) reports average latency, and other probes reports total value..

 4. Target URI.

+   This URI is the same to passed one as argument, but normalized.
+   For example, `ping:somehost?hello=world` to be `ping:somehost` because [ping:](#ping) does not use query values.

 5. The detail of status, the reason for failure, or the output of the executed script.